 Letters of recommendation

 Letters of Recommendations are not required for the program.
 However, you may submit up to three letters of recommendation to support your application.
 These should be from individuals with whom you have had a close professional or academic association and who know of your desire to enroll at the University of Pennsylvania.
-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test score

 International applicants whose first language is not English must also submit Test of English as a Foreign Language (TOEFL) scores to demonstrate English proficiency.
 If the medium of instruction for your undergraduate degree was English, you may request to waive the TOEFL requirement by sending an email to firstname.lastname@example.org.
 The minimum TOEFL scores required for admissions consideration are: 100 (iBT), 250 (CBT) or 600 (PBT).
 The TOEFL must be sent from ETS using the institutional code 2986.
 To locate a testing site near you or schedule an exam, visit the TOEFL website.